max3-2/itsh5py/docs/tutorial.md

 ![](../demo/panoply_plot.png)

-However, sometimes you just need to store some metadata with your file and attributes just don't do it.
+However, sometimes you just need to store some metadata with your file and attributes just won't do it.
 Most of the types used in python are supported, thus

 ```python